Standing Tauls Against Cancer

 Dean taught me a lot of life lessons, he helped engrain the competitive edge within myself and what it means through and through.
 Dean taught me that someone’s character and who they are as a person is what carries them through life.
 It is someone’s character that creates relationships and friendships to last a lifetime.

 These guardian angels play a role in my everyday life and I carry the values that they instilled in me everywhere I go.
 There isn’t a day that goes by that they are not on my mind and in my prayers.
 I thank God each and every day for the blessings he has given me and I thank Him for putting these two beautiful souls in my life.
 Their sayings of “Its All Good” and “Game On” along with their initials are written on each of my hockey sticks because even though they might not be here on this earth physically, I know that they are always with me in my heart.

 Forever Rest in Peace Sandi Kavanagh and Dean Dixon.

-Join me in making a difference in the lives of the young patients at Children’s of Alabama.
+Join me in making a difference in the lives of the young patients at Children’s Hospital.